-Mana Pools National Park is famous for its wildlife, especially its elephants.
+Mana Pools National Park, Zimbabwe, is famous for its bold and beautiful wildlife, especially its elephants.
 Balancing on their legs and stretching their trunks to the sky, they patiently and skillfully pull nutritious leaves and pods off seemingly unattainable branches.
 This skill has been mastered in order to survive the dry season, where food becomes scarce among the species, the elephants using the resource of their strength and the flexibility of their trunks.

 Their taste buds are famous for seeking the flavours of the Africa Albida pod – otherwise known as the Winterthorn, one of the few trees which blossom during winter.
 These pods are like biscuits to elephants, a delightful snack which keeps them returning for more keeping their hunger at bay and us entertained.
 The trees are part of a very special forest specific to the area, one which rises blue with the sun and ends the day in golden hues.
 The albida forest is both food for the soul and the surrounding wildlife.

 Such forests are able to exist due to the life source of the mighty Zambezi river.
 Although inland, during the rainy season the river fills up enough to overflow and replenish four inland pools, sustaining the park throughout the dry season.
 This includes the larger mammals, surrounding trees, reptiles and insects, and a myriad of birds.
 Camp Mana encourages expeditions on both foot and vehicle through the park, observing the wild at all angles.
 Led by a private guide, this experience will have your curiosity in full flight.